Data-pageup/uni-agent-flow/README.md

 2. Decides which tool(s) to call
 3. Updates a structured, validated application state
 4. Retrieves real nutrition data from the web
-5. Generates a clean daily summary
+5. Generates a daily summary

 ```
 User → Natural Language → LLM Agent → Tool Selection